 But you have to also consider the fact that Apple Pencil needs to be purchased separately, plus it is the most expensive stylus in the market.
 On the other hand, S Pen comes free in the box.

 Power and Performance

 A more powerful tablet can run-heavy, resource-intensive applications without slowing down your tablet.
 It also allows the tablet to easily handle large projects with big size and high resolution.

-The Apple iPad Pro comes with Apple’s A12X Bionic Processor and the Samsung Galaxy Tab S6 has a Qualcomm Snapdragon 855 processor.
-The processor in iPad Pro is faster than the Galaxy Tab S6 but still, both these tablets can easily handle heavy drawing and modeling applications with ease.
+The Apple iPad Pro comes with Apple’s M1 chip and the Samsung Galaxy Tab S6 has a Qualcomm Snapdragon 855 processor.

-When we talk about, more is always better.
-A tablet with a more memory space allows you to store all your files and projects locally on your tablet.
+When it comes to memory, more is always better.
+A tablet with more memory space allows you to store all your files and projects locally on your tablet.

 But a larger storage space also pushes the price tag further and unlike computers, these memories cannot be upgraded later on.
 So it is important to choose the right memory size as per your needs.